shirtsgroup/physical_validation/docs/_sources/userguide.rst.txt

 redefine the :func:`.Parser.get_simulation_data` returning a :class:`.SimulationData` object.

-.. note:: Currently, the GROMACS parser automatically creates the :obj:`.SimulationData.units`, :obj:`.SimulationData.observables` and :obj:`.SimulationData.trajectory`
-   parts of the object, but requires the user to create a :class:`.EnsembleData` and a :class:`.TopologyData` by hand.

 .. note:: We are looking to enlarge the collection of parsers to make the use of the package as convenient as possible for as many users as possible.
 If your MD program of choice is not supported (yet), please